Israeli police: 2 killed, 5 wounded in Jerusalem car-ramming

 The car-ramming took place in Ramot, a Jewish settlement in east Jerusalem.
 Tensions have soared in the Israeli-annexed eastern half of the city, following a Palestinian shooting attack outside a synagogue on Jan.
 27 that killed seven people in the deadliest attack in Jerusalem in over a decade.

 The Israeli rescue service identified the two killed as a six-year-old boy and a man in his 20s.
-It said medics were treating five injured, including a five-year-old in critical condition undergoing CPR.
-Others were unconscious and in serious condition.
+It said medics were treating five injured, including an eight-year-old child in critical condition undergoing CPR.
+Others, ages ranging from 10 to 40, were in moderate to serious condition.
+They had been waiting at the bus stop before the car came crashing to a stop, police said.

+“It was a shocking scene,” said paramedic Lishai Shemesh who happened to be driving by at the time of the attack.
+“I was in the car with my wife and children and noticed a car driving fast into the bus stop and crushing the people who were waiting there."

-Police said that an off-duty detective shot and killed the suspected attacker at the scene.
-There was no immediate word on his identity.
+An off-duty detective shot and killed the suspected attacker at the scene, police added, identifying him as a Palestinian in his 30s from east Jerusalem.

+Speaking from the scene of the suspected attack, Israel’s hard-line national security minister, Itamar Ben-Gvir, ordered police to set up checkpoints around the driver's neighborhood of Issawiya to “check every vehicle" and “create a full blockade.”

-The Islamic militant groups Palestinian Islamic Jihad and Hamas, which rules the Gaza Strip, praised the attack but did not immediately claim responsibility.
+The Islamic militant groups Palestinian Islamic Jihad and Hamas, which rules the Gaza Strip, praised the rampage but did not immediately claim responsibility.
 Footage from the scene showed police and paramedics swarming a mangled blue Mazda that had slammed into the bus stop.
-Bloodied bodies lay strewn along the way.
+Bodies lay strewn along the way.

+Israel’s largely ceremonial president, Isaac Herzog, expressed shock and offered condolences to the families of the victims.
+“Our hearts are pained by the terrible news,” he said.

 Israel claims all of Jerusalem as its undivided capital, while the Palestinians seek east Jerusalem, captured by Israel in the 1967 Mideast war, as a capital of their future state.

-Hostilities have escalated in east Jerusalem and the West Bank since Israel stepped up raids in the occupied territory last spring, following a series of deadly Palestinian attacks within Israel.
+Hostilities have increased in east Jerusalem and the West Bank since Israel stepped up raids in the occupied territory last spring, following a series of deadly Palestinian attacks within Israel.

 Nearly 150 Palestinians were killed in the West Bank and east Jerusalem in 2022, making it the deadliest year in those territories since 2004, according to leading Israeli rights group B’Tselem.
 Last year, 30 people were killed in Palestinian attacks against Israelis.